htzh/holnat/README.md

 ./query.exe  9.95s user 0.03s system 99% cpu 9.979 total
 ```

 While startup time of 1 sec is still noticeable it is significantly less painful than 10 seconds!
 Timings are done on an Apple M1 MacBook Air.
 This obviates the need for checkpointing and the cached db is only about 1.4MB.
 To use this feature, after building for the first time one needs to start ```dune utop```, and execute ```Hol.Cache.save_thm_db ();;```.
-This will a binary copy of the theorems to a file named ```db```.
+This will save a binary copy of the theorems to a file named ```db```.

-### Difference from original HOL Light
+### Difference from the original HOL Light

 We don't change OCaml lexing conventions so we do not need preprocessors to compile.
 However this means we can not have capitalized value names, nor can we have letters in operators.
 We prefix all-cap value names with the letter ```v```.
 The composition operator is now ```-|``` instead of ```o```.
 See ```bin/pp.ml``` for details.